arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

         --release-version=1.1 \
         --minified-path-prefix="${MICROSITE_URL}"
     ```{{execute}}

+    You'll learn more about this soon.

-9. Now, navigate back to the Storedog directory with `cd /root/lab`{{execute}}.
+10. Now, navigate back to the Storedog directory with `cd /root/lab`{{execute}}.

-10. Click `docker-compose -f docker-compose.yml up -d`{{execute}} to start the Storedog app.
+11. Click `docker-compose -f docker-compose.yml up -d`{{execute}} to start the Storedog app.
 Docker will pick up the environment variables you set in the host and pass them along to the containers.

     > **Note:** Make sure you are in the `/root/lab` directory when you run this command.

-11. Open the Storedog app and microsite in your browser by selecting the two tabs on the right.
+12. Open the Storedog app and microsite in your browser by selecting the two tabs on the right.
 Take a moment and familiarize yourself with how the applications work.

     You'll notice a few pieces of the application are a bit buggy.
 For instance, advertisements aren't showing up correctly in the microsite and there's some latency in both the microsite and the storefront.

     Don't worry about it for now, you'll investigate these errors soon.

-12. Now navigate back to RUM Application page in Datadog.
+13. Now navigate back to RUM Application page in Datadog.
 After a few moments of gathering data, the section under **Verify you installation** should have a button titled **Explore User Sessions**, resembling this image:

     ![@TODO: add screenshot](assets/screenshot.png)

-13. Click that button and you will be taken to the RUM Explorer page, where user session data is displayed.
+14. Click that button and you will be taken to the RUM Explorer page, where user session data is displayed.
 It may take a few moments for more data to come in.
 Explore this page for a moment or two, you'll use it soon to drill down into a user's session.

-Now that the application is up and running with RUM, it's time to explore the different tools at your disposal for monitoring your application.
+Now that the application is up and running with RUM, you'll want to give it a little time to send user session data.
+While that runs, this is a good time to explore the different tools at your disposal for monitoring your application.

+Click **Continue** below.